finbourne/lusid-sdk-csharp/sdk/docs/IdentifierDefinitionsApi.md

             var domain = "NotDefined";  // string | The type of entity to which the identifier relates var identifierScope = "identifierScope_example";  // string | The scope that the identifier exists in var identifierType = "identifierType_example";  // string | What the identifier represents.
-Together with \"domain\" and \"identifierScope\" this uniquely identifies the Identifier Definition var updateIdentifierDefinitionRequest = new UpdateIdentifierDefinitionRequest?(); // UpdateIdentifierDefinitionRequest? | The request containing the updated details of the ruleset (optional)
+Together with \"domain\" and \"identifierScope\" this uniquely identifies the Identifier Definition var updateIdentifierDefinitionRequest = new UpdateIdentifierDefinitionRequest?(); // UpdateIdentifierDefinitionRequest? | The request containing the updated details of the Identifier Definition. (optional)

             try
             {